-- a.
-Different 'ReasonNotSampled': - i.
-For instance, the crew classified a point as "Nontarget- Map Error", but the project lead looks at the photos and it looks to be a lentic system.
-They talk to the crew and decide it was in fact a lentic system.
-This should be recorded in the Points layer as "Nontarget- Lentic". - ii.
-The 'FieldEvalStatus' and 'ReasonNotSampled' in the Field Visits layer should not be changed, but a comment should always be made in the 'OfficeEvalComments' column in the Points layer to clearly explain why the project lead disagreed with the Field Visit 'ReasonNotSampled'. - b.
-Reattempt: - i.
-For instance, the crew identified a point as being "Permanently inaccessible", but the project lead identified another possible access route, then the 'EvalStatus' in the Points layer should be set to "Reattempt". - ii.
-If a point is designated as such during the field season, this status lets the crew and crew manager know that they should reattempt sampling this point.
+- i.
+For instance, the data collectors identified a point as being "Permanently inaccessible", but the project lead identified another possible access route, then the 'EvalStatus' in the Points layer should be set to "Reattempt". - ii.
+If a point is designated as such during the field season, this status lets data collectors and data collection managers know that they should reattempt sampling this point.
 If they do not reattempt, the point will become a hole (See Finalizing Design for the Season section below). - iii.
 If a point is sampled but during data review issues are found that warrant re-sampling the site, it should be designated as "Reattempt" and must be resampled in the same sampling season.
 If it is not resampled in the same sampling season, then the point should be recorded as "Unknown-Skipped" for 'EvalStatus' and NOT as "Reattempt". - iv.
 Occasionally points might be over bankfull near the end of the season or have private landowner access limitations that prevent them from being reattempted in the same sampling season.
 In these instances, these points should be left as "Reattempt" and may be considered for sampling in subsequent years.
-Put documentation of decision and reason for "Reattempt" status as a comment in the 'NotSampledEvidence1' column in the office eval webmap. - 3.
-Part of this process is to assess progress made towards sample size goals and ensure the number of holes stays to a minimum. - a.
+Put documentation of decision and reason for "Reattempt" status as a comment in the 'NotSampledEvidence1' column in the office eval webmap.

+- 3. Part of this process is to assess progress made towards sample size goals and ensure the number of holes stays to a minimum. - a.
 For this process, use the Design Tab of the Data Review Dashboard. - b.
 Manage the design such that each stratum will have fewer than 30% holes at the end of the season (see Holes in the design in the design concepts section).
 If you find that you will likely have more than 30% holes at the end of the season, carefully review all "inaccessible" points to determine which points might be feasible to reattempt.
 If possible, reattempt and sample some of these points.
 If this is not possible, consider increasing your sample size in this stratum to reduce the ratio of holes to sampled points.
 If you need additional guidance, contact the National AIM Team.